Mattias-G/RelationshipDiagramTool/RelationshipDiagramTool/README.txt

 - Press and hold the left mouse button on an empty space to make a regional selection, release the mouse to select all node in the selected area

+- Hold shift and click on a node to add it to an existing selection.
+- Hold shift and make a regional selection to add the region to an existing selection.

+- Press Ctrl+c to copy the selected nodes and edges between them.
+- Press Ctrl+v to paste copied nodes.

 < Category panel >